 Pack an emergency kit

-Assemble a bag full of essentials you may need in case of emergencies, such as jumper cables, tire chains, working flashlight, blanket, first aid kit, ice scraper, and stable snacks.
+Assemble a bag full of essentials you may need in case of emergencies, such as jumper cables, tire chains, a working flashlight, blanket, first aid kit, ice scraper, and stable snacks.

 Check your windshield wipers and fluid